Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 # Configuration required for PXE booting

-To successfully pxe boot nodes, the following is required.
+To successfully PXE boot nodes, the following is required.

 - The IP helper-address must be configured on VLAN 1,2,4,7.
 This will be where the layer 3 gateway exists (spine or agg)
 - The virtual-IP/VSX/MAGP IP must be configured on VLAN 1,2,4,7.